Here are 8 things to do in Aspen other than ski.

 “Wake up,” I whisper.
 You groan as I pull your foot from underneath the blanket.
 “Wake up!”

-Maroon Bells is Aspen’s prettiest sight, but it begs an early rise.
+Maroon Bells is Aspen’s prettiest sight (and if I ranked all the things to do in Aspen other than ski, Maroon Bells would take the top spot), but it begs an early rise.
 In the summer and fall, the road winding towards the bucket-list mountain is open for visitors from 5 AM to 8 AM.
 Miss that time window and you are forced to take the Roaring Forks bus.
 The bus isn’t a bad option, but it is a crowded one.

 Travel Tip: In the winter, cross-country skiing and tour-organized snowmobiling are the only ways into the serene spot.